sebthedev/PrincetonCourses/README.md

 5. Install dependencies by running `npm install`.
 6. Princeton Courses needs to be connected to a MongoDB database.
 Create a file called `.env` that contains the text `MONGODB_URI='[URI POINTING TO YOUR MONGODB DATABASE]'`.
 You might like to use [mLab](https://www.mlab.com) to host your database.
 7. Launch the app by running `heroku local web`.
 The app should now be running at [http://localhost:5000](http://localhost:5000).

+## Accessing the database
+Our database is a MongoDB database hosted on mLab.
+You can browse the database in a GUI using the [Robomongo app](https://robomongo.org).